7 Steps to Make Time To Measure (and Improve) Performanceby Stacey Barr |

 STEP 5: See the end point now.

 Another source of fuel for making time to measure is to fall in love with the place it will take you to.
 It’s a place where you know rather than guess, where you feel in control rather than in chaos, where you create your results rather than hope for them.
-You gotta love a place like that!

 STEP 6: Always make the next action simple and doable.